digital-asset/daml/README.md

 Run `bazel build //...`

-This builds the code and runs the tests, and will likely take an hour or more.
+This builds the code, and will likely take an hour or more.

 Now you've built, rebuilding the code after a change will be much faster because Bazel caches unchanged build artefacts.
 To read more about Bazel and how to use it, see [the Bazel site](https://bazel.build).

-To just run the tests, run `bazel test //...`
+To run the tests, run `bazel test //...`

 ### 4. Contribute!